svagco/lib/README.md

 ### `makeElement(`<br/>&nbsp;&nbsp;`options: MakeElementOptions,`<br/>`): string`

 This function will create an element as a string given the options.
+The attributes will be split by new lines whenever the line width reaches the length of a 100 symbols, and each line of the content will be indented by 2 spaces as well.

 __<a name="makeelementoptions">`MakeElementOptions`</a>__: Options to make a new element.